Turing Video-based Cognitive Tests to Handle Entangled Concepts: Entanglement as a mechanism of contextual updating

 \section{Entanglement as a mechanism of contextual updating}

 The quantum theoretical modelling elaborated in Section \ref{quantum} allows one to draw some interesting conclusions regarding the appearance of entanglement in the combination of natural concepts and, more important, on the nature of this entanglement.
-We stress, however, that these conclusions are independent of the domain, conceptual or physical, where entanglement is applied.
+We stress, however, that these conclusions are independent of the domain, cognitive or physical, where entanglement is applied, as we have extensively explained in Sections \ref{entanglement} and \ref{marginal}.
 This means that the results obtained in the present article may also shed new light on the nature of physics entanglement.

 Firstly, we have explicitly worked out a quantum mathematical model in Hilbert space which explains the violation of the CHSH inequality in the video-based cognitive test on {\it The Animal Acts} as a demonstration of the presence of quantum entanglement.
 More explicitly, the individual conceptual entities {\it Animal} and {\it Acts} entangle when they combine to form the combined, or composite, conceptual entity {\it The Animal Acts}.
 The reason of this entanglement is that both concepts {\it Animal} and {\it Acts} carry meaning.
 But, also the combination {\it The Animal Acts} carries its own meaning.
 And, the meaning of {\it The Animal Acts} is not attributed by separately attributing meaning to {\it Animal} and {\it Acts}, as would be prescribed by a classical compositional semantics.